getporter/docker-compose-mixin/README.md

 ]
 ```

-Then then output would have the following contents:
+Then output would have the following contents:

 ```json
 ["1085517466897181794"]